Mihrimah Sultan Mosque – Edirnekapi – Istanbul

 Mihrimah Sultan Mosque

-However, there are several interesting particularities about this mosque.
-A massive dome covers the whole structure.
-Additionally, hundreds of windows decorate the interior making it one of the brightest Ottoman era mosques.
+Yet, the Edirnekapi mosque possesses several distinctive features.
+A vast dome spans the entire structure.
+Additionally, hundreds of windows illuminate the interior, making it one of the brightest mosques of the Ottoman era.

 Mihrimah Sultan Mosque Edirnekapi